Gargamiel/PokeWorld/README.md

 ## Translation

-This mod is in english but should fully support translation.
 If you are a translator, feel free to create a patch (try to respect your respective language grammar conventions and syntax regarding the Pokémon media), I'll add them here.

-Please notice me if you find any typo / mistakes in the base (english) mod.
+Spanish translation by Imgginspace: https://steamcommunity.com/sharedfiles/filedetails/?id=2653551899

 ## Q&A